-- the period of time allowed for submitting an appeal is six weeks.
-This period begins on the day after the ruling was sent; - the appeal must meet a number of requirements and contain at least: - o the name and address of the appellant; - o the signature of the appellant; - o the date; - o a description of the ruling against which the appeal is being lodged (a copy of the ruling should also be included); - o the grounds for the appeal (arguments as to why the ruling is not correct); - If the appeal is admissible, the student and the body that made the disputed ruling are asked to investigate whether or not an amicable settlement can be reached; the CBE must be informed within three weeks as to whether an amicable settlement has been reached. - If no amicable settlement is reached, then the CBE will deal with the appeal; - If no amicable settlement has been reached and the student does not withdraw the appeal, the student is invited to a hearing. - During the hearing, the CBE questions the student and a representative of the body that made the disputed ruling at the same time; - The CBE decides (in principle within 10 weeks from the day following the day on which the deadline for submitting the letter of appeal expired).
+- The period of time allowed for submitting an appeal is six weeks.
+This period begins on the day after the ruling was sent. - The appeal must meet a number of requirements and contain at least: - the name and address of the appellant. - the signature of the appellant; - the date: - a description of the ruling against which the appeal is being lodged (a copy of the ruling should also be included); - the grounds for the appeal (arguments as to why the ruling is not correct). - Once the appeal has been received, the student and the body that made the disputed ruling are asked to investigate whether or not an amicable settlement can be reached; the CBE must be informed within three weeks as to whether an amicable settlement has been reached. - If no amicable settlement is reached, then the CBE will deal with the appeal. - If no amicable settlement has been reached and the student does not withdraw the appeal, the student is invited to a hearing. - During the hearing, the CBE questions the student and a representative of the body that made the disputed ruling at the same time. - The CBE decides (in principle within 10 weeks from the day following the day on which the deadline for submitting the letter of appeal expired).